Extinct is Forever:

 A Multi-Media Presentation and Live Performance

 Isle Royale is at a critical moment in its history.
-The wolves are now at their all-time lowest numbers, with only two remaining, and only footprints having been observed in the 2016 Winter Study.
+The wolves are now at their all-time lowest numbers, with only two having been observed in the 2018 Winter Study.

 Consequently, and not surprisingly, the moose population has doubled in the last several years.